How To Make The Most Of Social Media As A Motor Trader

 Social media can be a bit daunting, so here’s a breakdown of what’s out there and how you can use it to benefit your motor trade business.

 You probably already have a personal account with Facebook.
 If you don’t, you will need one to set up a ‘page’ for your motor trade business.
 A Facebook page works differently than the personal accounts, and they are specifically for things like businesses and organisations.
 You can’t just create a normal Facebook account for your motor trade business, as this doesn’t give a professional impression, and may suggest that you don’t necessarily know what you’re doing.
 Secondly, operating a bespoke page has a lot of benefits, such as allowing you to see how many people have seen your posts for example, as well as giving you the ability of scheduling posts, so that they appear on specific times and days that you select.
 You can even find out when your audience is viewing your posts.
-You can use your page to promote your stock, your services, plus any offers or deals you may have on at any specific time.
-You can add comments, photos, videos and you can interact with other local businesses as well as your customers to help spread the word about your business, both locally and nationally.
+Not only this, but a business page also comes with the added perk of being able to pay for adverts that can be catered to certain audiences, such as Facebook users above the age of 20 or based in a certain town or city.

 Twitter & YouTube